bbatsov/metaredux/_posts/2024-02-19-cider-preliminary-support-for-clojure-ts-mode.md

 - Some functionality like dynamic indentation and dynamic font-locking (syntax highlighting) is still not support by `clojure-ts-mode`
 - You need to use the latest version of `clojure-ts-mode`, as it features some related changes
 - The new code hasn't been test much, so probably we'll encounter some bugs along the way
+- You'll need to use a snapshot release of CIDER (e.g. one installed from MELPA), as there's no stable CIDER release with this functionality yet (CIDER 1.14 will be the first one)
 - You need to be on Emacs 29 to be able to use `clojure-ts-mode` in the first place

 At any rate - we've made one big step towards decoupling CIDER from `clojure-mode` and gradually we'll get there.
 Thanks to everyone who was involved in